Dewalt-arch/pimpmykali/README.md

 - cd pimpmykali
 - sudo ./pimpmykali.sh

+# Revision 0.5f - flamshot gedit and seclists have been removed from fix_missing and
+   - now will only be a part of fix_all or as an individual Option for installation

 # Revision 0.5e - Nuke Impacket added to menu, enter character ! to run nuke impacket
    - issues with people understanding how to use --borked on the command line a menu option of character ! was added to ease use of the nuke impacket function.